Jessicamidi/IJCAI17_Tianchi_Rank4/readme_EnglishVersion.md

 ## 2 Data Mining and Cleaning
 ### 2.1 Data Mining
-The mining of external data includes weather and holiday information, stored in the folder “additional”, with detailed as follows:
+The mining of external data includes weather and holiday information, stored in the folder “additional”, with details as follows:
 ### 2.1.1 Weather data

  - Weather data are from：https://www.wunderground.com，